Massage Guns

 • Non-removable battery

-• 40 lbs stall force (less than PRO Plus)
+• Stall force lower than PRO Plus

 The non-removable battery is the main downside.
 At around 2.5 hours per charge, it’s fine for personal use, but therapists or heavy users may miss the Theragun’s swappable battery design.